ckishimo/juniper-ztp-upgrade/README.md

     ├── jinstall-host-qfx-5e-flex-x86-64-20.1R1.11-secure-signed.tgz
     └── jinstall-host-qfx-5e-flex-x86-64-20.2R1.10-secure-signed.tgz
 ```
-You need to create a `firmwares` file containing the list of junos firmwares to be used per model
+You need to create a `firmwares` file containing the list of junos firmwares to be used per model.
+The following is an example for a QFX5200
 ```
 cat /var/www/html/firmwares
 # No whitespaces between comma separated items